Thanasak1412/user-summary/README.md

 The project uses a standard TypeScript configuration with:
 - Source files in `src/`
 - Compiled output in `dist/`
-- CommonJS module system
+- ES Module system
-- ES2016 target
+- ES2024 target
 - Strict type checking enabled